 On the other hand, if the court determines that supervised parenting time is in the best interest of your child, a neutral third party would have to be present during your or your co-parent’s time with your child.
 Supervision is only required in cases where there are concerns over the child’s wellbeing and safety and allows a parent to have time with their child without compromising the child’s safety.

 In rare cases, a judge could order no parenting time.
 These orders are considered an extreme option and are reserved for situations where there is proof of child abuse or neglect.
 If it becomes clear that even supervision cannot guarantee a child’s safety during parenting time, an order preventing access to the child could be necessary.
-A Toronto child custody lawyer like Paul Riley could provide more insight into which type of parenting time order may be issued in your case.
+A Toronto child custody lawyer could provide more insight into which type of parenting time order may be issued in your case.

 You have rights when it comes to access to your children.
 Whether you are going through a divorce or are involved in a parenting time dispute outside of divorce, Paul Riley could help you enforce those rights.